tejaswini22199/KnowledgeShare/JSPROJECTS/Clock app/readme.md

 ## About

-This Project is made by Nivedita Singh
+This Project is made by Nivedita Singh.
 This project shows current standard time along with day and date.

 Tech Stack used- Html, Javascript.